fatimahnasser99/articles-scrapping/README.md

 3. run `create_articles_list.ipynb` to check work done

 ## In progress
-after getting list of articles need to navigate article and store articles' data
+after getting the articles, start preprocessing the data for the ml model